IvelinaDelcheva/Programming-Basics-Python-May-2025/README.md

 # Programming-Basics-Python-May-2025
-This is a repository with solutions of problems from Soft Uni Course: Programming Basics with Python - May 2025.
+This is a repository with solutions of problems from Soft Uni Course: Programming Basics with Java - May 2022.

 First Steps In Coding.